pstrawberrie/pbot/README.md

 # pbot
 Twitch Chat Bot prototype

-What's even going onnnnnnnnnnnnnnnnn@!!@
+Developing on node 8.5.0

-If you want to try it..
+*this is not complete*

-Currently using 8.5.0 node
+## Try it out
 **1. Get the repo and install dependencies**
 `````
 git clone https://github.com/pstrawberrie/pbot && cd pbot